 I’ve talked about science in every format from documentary to stand-up comedy.
 If you want me to talk for you, head over to my talks page to find out what I’m talking about at the moment or, if you want a general overview of my presenting, check out my showreel.

 On telly, I’m a regular expert on documentary series Impossible Engineering, which looks at how the innovators of the past have enabled the technological marvels in the modern world.
-I’ve also been on The One Show, ITV News, and the brilliantly entitled Through the Wormhole with Morgan Freeman, and talked on BBC Radio 4, and the BBC World Service.
+I’ve also been on The One Show, Sky News, and the brilliantly entitled Through the Wormhole with Morgan Freeman, and talked on BBC Radio 4, and the BBC World Service.